paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 *Tailwind is better than inline styles!*

 Yeah, it is, but barely.
-Thats like saying "this apple is slightly less rotten than that one."
+That's like saying "this apple is slightly less rotten than that one."
 Both are rotten

 *The proper way to use tailwind is to make your own utility classes via @apply*